GMEZAH/GMEZAH.github.io/_pages/about.md

 I have more than two years of experience in data analysis, as well as conducting quantitative and qualitative research.
 Additionally, I want to contribute to the design of public policies based on quantitative and qualitative evidence.

-In my free time, I like to practice sports, listen to music and read.
+In my free time, I like to practice sports, listen to music and read!